ganeshkcs/EVA4B2/S5/Step5/Readme.md

 Increase test accuracy to 99.4

+Changes Done:

-Add GAP
+Added GAP

+Reduce the Epochs to 15.

-Add Image Augumentaion
+Add Image Augumentaion.

 Update the kernels/convolutions to achieve the accuracy.

 Results:

-Parameters: 9,932
+Parameters: 7,448

-Best Train Accuracy: 99.33
+Best Train Accuracy: 98.92

-Best Test Accuracy: 99.24
+Best Test Accuracy: 99.43(15th Epoch)

 Analysis:

-Overfitting is reduced and we need to increase the test accuracy.
+The model gets test accuracy of 99.37, 99.4 and 99.43 in the last three epochs.
+The test accuracy seems to be consistent.